jasynmarais/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+A closure is a scope that allows a nested (inner) function access to an outer function’s variables and parameters.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?